 The cloud allows people to work remotely while still being able to use core apps and data that is available at the office.
 And mobility is a key advantage, which many organisations are leveraging to improve productivity, with the use of smartphones being seen as having the most transformative effect on the way businesses operated over the past year.

 Almost two thirds of respondents said that the quality of customer service had improved, thanks to the new communications tools that were available to them.

 Report spokesperson, Danny Longbottom, said that the cloud was making home working a reality for many SMBs, while the rise of smartphone technology was ensuring that people could be productive, even when they were not at their desks.

 The cloud is helping to eliminate any inefficiencies that businesses were previously forced to endure.
-And even the smallest organisations in the UK are beginning to adapt to this idea and adopt cloud services.
+And even the smallest organisations in the UK are beginning to adapt to this idea and adopt cloud and associated IT Support services.